Short Life of Trouble: The Legend of G.B. Grayson Director: Kelley St. Germain

-From Laurel Bloomery, Tennessee, Gilliam Banmon Grayson (1887-1930) may be one of the most covered musicians in the history of bluegrass and country music.
-Despite his music having been recorded and performed by world-famous musicians including Bob Dylan, Mick Jagger, Doc Watson and the Kingston Trio, very few people have ever heard his name or had an understanding of his profound influence upon modern music.
+From Laurel Bloomery, Tennessee, Gilliam Banmon Grayson (1887-1930) was a blind fiddler from one of the most isolated regions on the East Coast.
+Largely unknown, he may be one of the most influential musicians in the history of bluegrass and country music.
+His music has been recorded and performed by world-famous musicians including Bob Dylan, Mick Jagger, Doc Watson, Dr. Ralph Stanly, and the Kingston Trio, among many others.
+Yet, very few people have an inkling of who G.B.
+Grayson was and what he accomplished in only two years of professional recording.

-Interviews include: Ketch Secor (Old Crow Medicine Show), Ralph Stanley II, Kody Norris (The Kody Norris Show), Josh Beckworth (Author of Always Been a Rambler), several of G.B.
+This film includes interviews with: Ketch Secor (Old Crow Medicine Show), Emmy nominated folksinger/songwriter John McCutcheon, Ralph Stanley II, Kody Norris (The Kody Norris Show), Josh Beckworth (Author of Always Been a Rambler), several of G.B.
 Grayson’s Grandchildren, and many more.

 This film is funded in part by the Tennessee Arts Commission, the Arts Fund of the East Tennessee Foundation, The Johnson County Center for the Arts, Germain Media, Appalachian Memory Keepers, and private donors.